Legal issues of Chris Brown

-American R&B singer Chris Brown has faced multiple legal episodes throughout his career.
-Notably, he pleaded guilty to assaulting his then-girlfriend Rihanna in 2009, resulting in a sentence of five years' probation, community service, and mandatory domestic violence counseling.
-In addition to this incident, Brown has been accused of other acts of physical assault and has also faced dismissed rape allegations, for which he countersued for defamation.
+American singer, songwriter and dancer Chris Brown has been involved in numerous legal issues since 2009, when he pleaded guilty to felony assault following an altercation with his then-girlfriend, singer Rihanna.
+The case attracted widespread media attention.
+He was sentenced to five years of probation, community service, and mandatory domestic violence counseling.
+In the years since, Brown has faced a number of civil lawsuits and criminal cases arising from allegations of assault and other misconduct, while also taking legal action himself in response to allegations made against him, including defamation lawsuits in which he prevailed.

-Domestic violence case with Rihanna
+2009 Rihanna domestic violence case

 At around 12:30 a.m.
-(PST) on February 8, 2009, Brown and his then-girlfriend, singer Rihanna, had an argument which escalated into physical violence, leaving Rihanna with visible facial injuries which required hospitalization.
-Brown turned himself in to the Los Angeles Police Department's Wilshire station at 6:30 p.m.
-(PST) and was booked under suspicion of making criminal threats.
+(PST) on February 8, 2009, Brown and his then-girlfriend, singer Rihanna, had an argument that escalated into physical violence, leaving Rihanna with visible facial injuries that required hospitalization.
+Brown turned himself in to the LAPD's Wilshire station at 6:30 p.m. and was booked under suspicion of making criminal threats.
 The police report did not name the female in the incident as is policy, but media sources soon revealed that the victim was Rihanna.
 Following Brown's arrest, several commercial ads and some TV shows featuring him were suspended, his music was withdrawn from multiple radio stations, and he withdrew from public appearances, including one at the 2009 Grammy Awards, where he was replaced by Justin Timberlake and Al Green.
 Brown hired a crisis management team and released a statement saying, "Words cannot begin to express how sorry and saddened I am over what transpired."
 On February 19, 2009, a graphic photo of Rihanna's battered face was leaked online, reportedly taken after her assault by Chris Brown on February 8.
 The image, showing bruises, swelling, and a split lip, was first published by TMZ and quickly circulated across media outlets and social platforms, sparking widespread public outrage.
 The Los Angeles Police Department initiated an internal investigation into the unauthorized release of the photo, considering it a serious misconduct with potential penalties up to termination.
 Despite this, no criminal charges were filed against the officers involved due to insufficient evidence.